antonajp/ai4joy/docs/OAUTH_INTEGRATION_SUMMARY.md

 # OAuth Integration - Complete Implementation Summary

+> **Note:** This project uses **Application-Level OAuth 2.0** for authentication.
+See [OAUTH_IMPLEMENTATION_CHANGE.md](OAUTH_IMPLEMENTATION_CHANGE.md) for details on why we chose application-level OAuth over IAP.

-**Date:** 2025-11-23
+**Date:** 2025-11-24
 **Decision:** OAuth authentication is **mandatory for MVP** to prevent cost abuse from anonymous LLM usage

 ---

 ## Executive Summary

-All project documentation, infrastructure code, Linear tickets, and test plans have been updated to reflect OAuth authentication as a core MVP requirement using Google Cloud Identity-Aware Proxy (IAP).
+All project documentation, infrastructure code, Linear tickets, and test plans have been updated to reflect OAuth authentication as a core MVP requirement using **Application-Level Google OAuth 2.0**.

-**Key Decision:** Cloud IAP provides Google Sign-In at the load balancer level, requiring **zero application code changes** for authentication while enabling per-user rate limiting and cost tracking.
+**Key Decision:** Application-Level OAuth 2.0 provides Google Sign-In at the application layer using secure session cookies.
+This approach was chosen over IAP because IAP requires a GCP Organization, which personal projects don't have.

 ---